Getting started with Helm

 Add helm repo on your local machine:

-helm repo update Hang tight while we grab the latest from your chart repositories... ...Successfully got an update from the "hashicorp" chart repository ...Successfully got an update from the "crossplane-stable" chart repository ...Successfully got an update from the "kasten" chart repository ...Successfully got an update from the "bitnami" chart repository ...Successfully got an update from the "tremolo" chart repository Update Complete. ⎈Happy Helming!⎈
+helm repo update Hang tight while we grab the latest from your chart repositories... ...Successfully got an update from the "hashicorp" chart repository ...Successfully got an update from the "crossplane-stable" chart repository ...Successfully got an update from the "kasten" chart repository ...Successfully got an update from the "bitnami" chart repository ...Successfully got an update from the "tremolo" chart repository Update Complete. ⎈Happy Helming!⎈Remove existing repositories:

 helm repo remove tremolo "tremolo" has been removed from your repositories